elviejo79/elviejo79.github.io/2023-12Dic-13-DevolopingAnIbisYamlLanguage/manuscript/index.md

 $ cat ./lord_of_the_rings.yaml | jfq --accept-yaml --query-file ./ibis_to_array_of_objects.jsonata  | jfq --query-file ./array_of_objecs_to_visjs.jsonata  >
 ```

+Now in order to generate the json everytime we change the yaml files.

 <!-- Don't delete this line -->

 <style class="fallback">body{visibility:hidden}</style><script>markdeepOptions={tocStyle:'medium'};</script>